GIF: Generative Interpretable Faces: Preliminaries

 \section{Preliminaries}

-\qheading{GANs and conditional GANs:} Generative Adversarial Networks (GANs) are a class of neural networks where a generator $\generator$ and a discriminator $\discriminator$ have opposing objectives.
+\qheading{GANs and conditional GANs:} GANs are a class of neural networks where a generator $\generator$ and a discriminator $\discriminator$ have opposing objectives.
 Namely, the discriminator estimates the probability of its input to be a generated sample, as opposed to a natural random sample from the training set, while the generator tries to make this task as hard as possible.
 This is extended in the case of conditional GANs~\cite{mirza2014conditional}.
-Here the discriminator estimates the probabilities of the above-mentioned quantities given the conditions.
 The objective function in such a setting is given as

 where $c$ is the conditioning variable.
-Although sound in an ideal setting, this formulation, suffers a major drawback.
+Although sound in an ideal setting, this formulation suffers a major drawback.
 Specifically under incomplete data regime, independent conditions tend to influence each other.
 In Section \ref{sec:cond_representation}, we discuss this phenomenon in detail.